newjersey/navigator.business.nj.gov/content/src/fundings/hazardous-discharge-site.md

 ---
 ### Eligibility
-* Businesses, individuals, or municipalities in New Jersey performing remediation or cleanup of contaminated and underutilized sites.
+* Businesses, individuals, or municipalities in New Jersey performing remediation or cleanup of contaminated and underutilized sites

 >**Benefits**
 >* Grants of up to $5M per year for municipal and county redevelopment authorities